jtpaasch/bap-toy-bil/README.md

 * `add src1 src2 dst`: add the values from `src1` and `src2`, and copy the result into the register `dst`.
 Each of `src1` and `src2` can be a literal integer (expressed as a hex), or a register.
 * `jmp cond src`: if `cond` is greater than 0, jump to the value in `src`. `cond` can be a literal integer (expressed as a hex), or a register.
 Likewise, `src` can be a literal integer (hex), or a register.

-This is a toy assembly language, so I have only implemented one mov instruction, one binary operation, and one conditional jump.
-Other operators and memory could be added following the same pattern.
+This is a toy assembly language, so I have only implemented a move instruction, a binary operation, and a conditional jump.
+Other operators and memory can be added, following the same pattern.

 ## The parser

-The tool will read such toy assembly files, parse them, and convert them into BAP code.
+This tool will read such toy assembly files, parse them, and convert them into BIL.

 ## Try it